 In 2021 Ontario instituted an early catch and release bass season in Fisheries Management Zone 20.
 Having made an abrupt, emergency trip east I hadn’t really been aware of it and to be honest, wasn’t in any mind-set to consider what may be open and pack the appropriate fly rods.
-This was a pack a carry on and get the hell back here situation.
+This was a pack the carry-on and get the hell back here situation.
 With a couple of unplanned weeks at the cottage I figured if there were a few nice days I might break out some of the tackle I leave there and do some gear fishing for panfish with my nephews.
 After purchasing my fishing license for the season and cruising the regulations I came across the early bass season which piqued my interest.

 My youngest nephew Ronan getting after the sunfish.

 The weather didn’t really cooperate, being April and all, I didn’t hold hight hopes, it wasn’t until the end of my stay that the water temperatures started to climb.
 The last day of the month and it was shirt sleeve weather, the water stretching to 52 degrees and bass had started to come into the shallows.
-With the sun shining and ever so slight of a breeze there was an inclining that the lockjaw of the previous few days may be broken.
+With the sun shining and ever so slight of a breeze there was an inclination that the lockjaw of the previous few days may be broken.

 Quinn getting after it in the bow of the canoe.